titania-research-labs/mev-tokyo/README.md

 <img width="993" alt="mevtokyo" src="ogp.png">
 https://docs.google.com/presentation/d/11pwYl41WdwQQGujyBmF1FU6sb97FVByZn75HsTBOBqA/edit?usp=sharing

-## Overview
+## Overview 📝

 - MEV TOKYO is an Ethereum hacker house and event held in Tokyo.
 It focuses on exploring issues such as MEV, staking, and LVR.

-- The hacker house will run from August 21-28, with side events taking place on the 25th and 26th.
+- The hacker house will run from Aug 21 - 28, with side events taking place on the 25th and 26th.

 - Organized by Titania Research, it will bring together Ethereum researchers, engineers, and community members.